Bannan line

-The Bannan or Blue line (code BL) is a metro line of Taipei Metro in Taipei, Taiwan, with a total of 23 stations serving the districts of Nangang, Xinyi, Daan, Zhongshan, Wanhua, Banqiao and Tucheng.
-The line's name is a portmanteau of Banqiao and Nangang.
+The Bannan line (板南線; also known as the Blue line) is a metro line of Taipei Metro in Taipei, Taiwan, with a total of 23 stations serving the districts of Nangang, Xinyi, Daan, Zhongshan, Wanhua, Banqiao and Tucheng.
+The line's name is a portmanteau of "Banqiao" and "Nangang".

 The entire line runs underground.
 The excavation of tunnels using the cut-and-cover method resulted in large scale detouring of road traffic.
 Because of that, the line runs beneath existing roads and totals 28.3 km.